 - We get results.
 Our attorneys are capable of negotiation and litigation.

 - We have experience.
 Our lawyers have helped hundreds of clients recover.

 - We get personal.
-Your lawyer will work closely with you every step of the way.
+Your personal injury lawyer will work closely with you every step of the way.

 - We are professional.
 Our lawyers and staff are respectful, honest and efficient.